 Why this Art?

-Inspired by the writings of Joseph Campbell, my work explores the transition from old mythologies and traditions to the emerging global mythology.
+Inspired by Carl Jung's archetypes, my work explores the transition from old mythologies and traditions to the emerging global mythology.
 I examine icons throughout the span of human history - from ancient gods to modern media - to uncover universal human archetypes, themes, and truths.

 People need heroes and myth to inspire us to be our better selves.
 My work focuses on expressing the universal human potential for heroism; our ability to grow beyong the difficulties of our lives and in doing so heal ourselves and the world.
 As a reflection upon the new mythology's interconectedness with globalization and modernity, I have chosen to create them in a purely digital format.
 Ancient gods were made from stone.
 Post-modern gods are made from bits and bytes.